 The Division of Trauma/Critical Care has been organized to provide continuous care for the critically injured and seriously ill surgical patient and maximum educational benefits for the surgical house staff.

-The University of Tennessee Medical Center provides Level I trauma care for a 17-county area in East Tennessee and adjacent portions of Kentucky and North Carolina.
-In 2009, there were 3,846 trauma admissions.
+The University of Tennessee Medical Center provides Level I trauma care for a 21-county area in East Tennessee and adjacent portions of Kentucky and North Carolina.
+In 2019, there were 5,000 trauma admissions.
 Thirty-two percent of these patients required admission to a critical care unit.
-Approximately 19 percent of these patients arrived via helicopter.
+Approximately 20 percent of these patients arrived via helicopter.
 Trauma services members take primary care of patients on the trauma service and help coordinate specialty consultants such as neurosurgery, orthopedics, plastic surgery, oral surgery and other services whose help may be necessary.

 The Vascular and Endovascular Surgery Division is staffed by five full-time vascular surgeons.
 In addition, it has a full service noninvasive vascular laboratory.
 Over 800 major vascular cases are performed each year, in addition to 1300 endovascular procedures performed in a dedicated endovascular suite.
 The case mix includes peripheral arterial, carotid, aortic, renovascular, vascular access, and venous disease.
 Forty-five to 50 kidney transplants are performed each year.